A bright idea: lighting for indoor nurseries

 “Why is this important?”, I hear you ask.
 Well, when it comes to photosynthesis, plants prefer wavelengths within the blue range (400-500 nm) and the red range (600-700 nm).
 Plants need blue light to grow strong stems and make chlorophyll, the pigment responsible for absorbing light.
 Blue light limits extension growth, making plants shorter and thicker with darker leaves.
 Red light is necessary in order for plants to flower or produce fruit, however, giving your plants too much red light can lead to elongated and weak stems.

-Here enters the LED grow lights, the increasingly preferred option for controlled environments.
+Here enters the LED grow light, the increasingly preferred option for controlled environments.
 LED grow lights are very energy-efficient and relatively cheap, with the ability to generate specific wavelengths.
 This means that you can give your plants the ideal wavelengths for each stage of their development.

 Another advantage of LED grow lights is that they do not produce as much heat as incandescent lighting, saving growers in costs associated with cooling systems.